-The U.S. Department of the Interior (DOI), acting through the U.S. Fish and Wildlife Service (USFWS), the U.S. Department of Agriculture, acting through the U.S. Forest Service (USFS), and the State of Missouri, represented by the Missouri Department of Natural Resources (MoDNR), collectively the Viburnum Trend Trustee Council, or Trustees, have prepared this Draft Restoration Plan and Environmental Assessment (RP/EA) to address natural resources injured and ecological services lost due to releases of hazardous substances, including heavy metals from mines, mills, smelters, and tailings impoundments within the Viburnum Trend Mining District (VT).
+The U.S. Department of the Interior (DOI), acting through the U.S. Fish and Wildlife Service (USFWS), the U.S. Department of Agriculture, acting through the U.S. Forest Service (USFS), and the State of Missouri, represented by the Missouri Department of Natural Resources (MoDNR), collectively the Viburnum Trend Trustee Council, or Trustees, have prepared this Final Restoration Plan and Environmental Assessment (RP/EA) to address natural resources injured and ecological services lost due to releases of hazardous substances, including heavy metals from mines, mills, smelters, and tailings impoundments within the Viburnum Trend Mining District (VT).
+This document selects a restoration Alternative that will restore natural resources and the services those resources provide, injured from the release of hazardous substances from the VT.

-The goals of the proposed actions within this Draft Restoration Plan (RP/EA) include restoration and enhancement of terrestrial and aquatic resources including: habitat supportive of migratory songbirds through undesirable invasive vegetative removal, selective tree thinning or forest management, use of prescribed fire, and restoration of lead contaminated soils.
-Aquatic restoration activities focus on the improvement of water quality and habitat supportive of crayfish, fish and other aquatic biota through sedimentation reduction by stabilizing eroding streambanks, reforesting riparian buffers and excluding livestock from streams.
-The restoration work is proposed for implementation on public lands and through voluntary enrollment on interested private landowner property.
-The Trustees identified priority terrestrial and aquatic restoration focus areas for this effort designated as Tier 1 and Tier 2 areas in and around the VT (Figures 1 and 2).
-The Trustees are soliciting public input on the restoration activities proposed in this Draft RP/EA.
-The public comment period will be open for 30 days from publication.
-Further details on the proposed activities are found in Section 3, "Proposed Restoration Alternatives."
+The goals of the Selected alternative within this Final RP/EA include restoration and enhancement of terrestrial and aquatic resources including habitat supportive of migratory songbirds through undesirable invasive vegetative removal, selective tree thinning or forest management, use of prescribed fire, and restoration of lead contaminated soils.
+Aquatic restoration activities focus on the improvement of water quality and habitat supportive of crayfish, fish, and other aquatic biota through sedimentation reduction by stabilizing eroding streambanks, reforesting riparian buffers, and excluding livestock from streams.
+The selected restoration activities will be implementation on public lands and through voluntary enrollment on interested private landowner property.
+The selected Alternative identifies priority terrestrial and aquatic restoration focus areas designated as Tier 1 and Tier 2 areas in and around the VT (Figures 1 and 2).

 For decades hazardous substances, including but not limited to, lead, zinc, copper, and silver, have been mined, milled, and smelted at a number of facilities within the VT.
 Natural resources, including surface water, sediments, fish, and migratory birds, have been exposed to and adversely affected by releases of hazardous substances from these facilities into nearby soils, sediments, and surrounding waters, including tributaries of the Black, Meramec, and St. Francis Rivers.
 Currently, response actions proposed and implemented in the VT by the U.S. Environmental Protection Agency (EPA) and the USFS have focused on the reduction of threats to human health including the removal and disposal of contaminated yard soils by the EPA.
 These response actions are not intended to address ecological risks or compensate the public for the ecological services lost in the interim under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
-As a result, the Trustees undertook restoration planning activities described in this Draft RP/EA.
+As a result, the Trustees undertook restoration planning activities described in this Final RP/EA.

-This Draft RP/EA has been developed in accordance with CERCLA and its implementing regulations at 43 C.F.R § 11.93, in addition to the National Environmental Policy Act (NEPA, 42 U.S.C. § 4321, et seq.) to inform the public as to the types and scale of restoration to be undertaken towards compensating for injuries to natural resources and their associated services.
-The Trustees are soliciting comments on this Draft RP/EA, and will address any comments received, in preparing a Final RP/EA, wherein the Trustees will identify the selected preferred Restoration Alternative(s).
+This Final RP/EA has been developed in accordance with CERCLA and its implementing regulations at 43 C.F.R § 11.93, in addition to the National Environmental Policy Act (NEPA, 42 U.S.C. § 4321, et seq.) to inform the public as to the types and scale of restoration to be undertaken towards compensating for injuries to natural resources and their associated services.
+The Trustees solicited comments on this Final RP/EA during a 30-day public comment period and held a public meeting in to inform the public of the proposed restoration Alternatives.
+There were no comments received during the public comment period.
+The Trustees have selected Alternative C for implementation.
+The selected Alternative C will allow the Trustees to restore terrestrial resources including woodlands, glades, and fens, particularly areas supportive of migratory birds as well as aquatic resources including stream banks, riparian forests, and floodplains within priority sub-watersheds of the Meramec River, Upper Black River, and Upper St. Francis.